mattyanthony/Movie-Reviews/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality!

+Mainly added to the style of my application.
+The basic functionality was simple enough but it looked very boring.
+I spent the most amount of time tweaking features/css to make it all look appealing and professional.

 ## Video Walkthrough